 Your girlfriend might have a closet packed with shoes.
 She might crack the joke, “I have a total shoe fetish!”
 Your average American lady that owns shoes does not actually have a shoe fetish.

 So what is a fetish, exactly?

-A fetish is something that your sexual arousal and excitement and satisfaction RELIES ON.
-In other words, you NEED this object or scenario in order to get aroused and reach orgasm.
+In other words, you NEED this object or scenario in order to experience sexual pleasure and reach orgasm.